bastibe/jbof/README.md

 ## Design Notes

-DataSets, Items, and Arrays are simple files on the file system.
-The file structure is meant to be easy to understand and inspect, and you should be able to read a DataSet from other programming languages with ease (as long as you save your arrays as non-`npy`).
+DataSets are commonly stored as loose collections of data files and metadata, or as monolithic archives as HDF or MAT files.
+The former is hard to work with, since every dataset has its own formatting conventions and file encodings.
+The latter is hard to explore without thorough documentation, and often significantly slower than the former.

+Specifically, I was struggling with HDF files full of audio data and audio-related features.
+Being a single file, it was hard for multiple processes to access such an archive.
+Due to its internal structure, metadata access was unnecessarily slow, which made searching the archive a chore.
+Furthermore, audio data is easily compressible, but no such compression methods could be used in HDF.

+JBOF solves this problem for me, by storing audio data and metadata as audio and JSON files, in a clean, HDF-like file structure.
+The file structure is easily explorable with a file browser, an audio player, and a text editor.
+It is also fast to access from any program that can read JSON and audio files.
+For non-audio data, other file formats such as `npy` and `mat` are supported as well.

-Every action (add/delete Item, add/delete Array) only touches files within the Item/Array in question, and does not interfere with other concurrent actions.
-In other words, DataSet is thread-safe.
+A JBOF *DataSet* is organized as a flat list of *Items*, which contain *Arrays*.
+Both the DataSet, the Items, and the Arrays can have metadata attached, which are stored as simple JSON files.
+Every action is thread-safe, in that every add/delete Item/Array only ever touches files within the Item/Array in question, and does not interfere with other concurrent actions.

 Sometimes, it is beneficial to save a DataSet as a single file.
 To enable this, DataSets can be exported as HDF and ZIP files.
 These HDF/ZIP files can still be opened as DataSets, albeit only in read-only mode.
 JBOF provides convenience methods for converting DataSets to/from HDF.
 To convert to/from ZIP, simply zip/unzip the directory.
+HDF datasets are significantly slower than plain files, and often bigger due to lack of audio-specific file encodings.
+Both ZIP and HDF files might be slower to read with multiple processes.

 ## Structure

-In JBOF, a dataset consists of many *items*, each of which may contain many *arrays*.
-The dataset, each item, and each array can have arbitrary metadata (as long as it is serializable as JSON).
+In JBOF, a dataset consists of many *Items*, each of which may contain many *Arrays*.
+The dataset, each item, and each array can have arbitrary metadata, serialized as `.json` files.
 Arrays are Numpy arrays, stored as `.npy`-files, or as various other file formats (`.mat`, `.wav`, `.ogg`, `.flac`).

-On disk, a dataset in JBOF is organized as follows:
+On disk, a dataset in JBOF might look like this:
 ```
 dataset
 ├── __init__.py